binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Oddly enough, in the AWS account root user story I mentioned in the [Risks](#cloud-identify-risks-storage-of-secrets-credentials-and-other-secrets) subsection, I had created a report detailing this as one of the most critical issues that needed addressing, several weeks before all but one person lost access.

-If your business is in the Cloud, the account root user is one of your most valuable assets, do not share it with anyone, and only use it when essential.
+If your business is in the Cloud, the account root user is one of your most valuable assets, do not share it with anyone, and only use it when its essential.

 ##### Entered by People (manually) {#cloud-countermeasures-storage-of-secrets-credentials-and-other-secrets-entered-by-people-manually}